sethduffin/archive-submissions/README.md

 Note: On the first launch it will ask you to verify chromedriver.
 To do this, go to System Preferences > Security & Privacy > General > chomedriver: Allow anyways

 ## Archiving Submissions
-Paste assignment links in "assignments.txt"
+Paste assignment links in "assignments.txt"<br/>
 Execute the "run" file to archive student submissons!

 	./run